yashida1207/yashida1207.github.io/index.md

 ### Others

-1. "*Measurement of Neutrino and Antineutrino Neutral-Current Quasielastic-like Interactions and Applications to Supernova Relic Neutrino Searches*", Commemorative Lecture for the 15th Young Scientist Award of the Physics Society of Japan, Experimental Particle Physics (*in Japanese*), The 76th Annual Meeting of Japan Physics Society, Mar, 2021, Virtual Meeting
+1. "*Measurement of Neutrino and Antineutrino Neutral-Current Quasielastic-like Interactions and Applications to Supernova Relic Neutrino Searches*", Commemorative Lecture for the 15th Young Scientist Award of the Physics Society of Japan (*in Japanese*), The 76th Annual Meeting of Japan Physics Society, Mar, 2021, Virtual Meeting

 1. "*Supernova Relic Neutrino Search at Super-Kamiokande and Future Prospects*", Oral Presentation (*in Japanese*), The 7th Supernova Neutrino Workshop, Jan, 2021, Virtual